|

 another, the seeds of the abandonment cycle have just

+been planted.
 The unknowing family often will not

 discover their new problem until the following Spring